sunriselayer/network/sunrise-test-0.1/README.md

+# Deprecated: `sunrise-test-0.1`

+sunrise-test-0.1 is deprecated; This chain is not used in the public testnet.

-# Start sunrise testnet sunrise-test-0.1 (Deprecated)
+## Start sunrise testnet sunrise-test-0.1

 1. Stop and reset chain data